141

 A WikiHome Nestled in the Farm

-A new-build home nestled within woodland forms part of the wider redevelopment of Holme House Farm.
-The brief is to create a sustainable family home that responds thoughtfully to its unique edge-of-village setting, neighbouring designs, and the broader Cumbrian landscape.
-The proposal balances the site’s natural constraints with the clients’ lifestyle and creative aspirations to form a home that feels both grounded and uplifting.
+Set within woodland at the edge of a village in Cumbria, this new-build home forms part of the wider redevelopment of Holme House Farm.
+The brief was to design a sustainable family house that responds carefully to its unique setting, balancing the character of the surrounding landscape, neighbouring buildings and the natural constraints of the site.